ytsodacan/rplace247/README.md

 - Added grid management admin functions & auth
 - this repo actually contains front and back end now
 - site hosted on cloudflare

-Known issues:

-* Webhook is currently fubar
-* Does not support `grab` method of moving admin panel yet (touch use)